How to Use Twitter to Find Great Maths Resources and Ideas

 And just to get it out of my system and so I don’t pollute my Twitter feed – today, for #breakfast, pancakes with honey.

-10 Responses to “How to Use Twitter to Find Great Maths Resources and Ideas”
+6 thoughts on “How to Use Twitter to Find Great Maths Resources and Ideas”

 I too have found that Twitter is a great place to find like-minded people.
 I search the hashtags fibromyalgia, chronic illness and ChronicBabe, among others.
 I have ‘met’ and become friends with a lot of really nice people through Twitter all over the world.
 It seems like you have too! :-)